 Your flower arrangement should be in proportion with space where you will display it, as well as with the container or vase that hold the blooms.
 A petite nosegay can brighten up the countertop in a powder room but will go unnoticed in a large sitting room.
 Flower frogs may enable you to insert large blooms into small dishes, but unless you’re following ikebana principles, this pairing will not seem proportional.

 Just as repetition in the flower garden lends unity to the design that enhances its appearance, so does repetition in the vase, albeit on a smaller scale.
 You may have several bright yellow flowers scattered throughout the design or the careful placement of several spiky flowers like gomphrena or sea holly.

 A floral arrangement with good rhythm will make your eye wander across the entire design, rather than just causing you to glance and look away.
 Repetition can guide your eye across the design, but a varied bouquet can also provide a visual path for the eye to follow.

 When a mix of flower shapes and sizes are part of your floral arrangement, a gradual transition between the types will make the final result appear natural.
-This is important when gathering flowers in various states of bloom, like peonies or roses.
-You should place the smallest buds at the top and center of the design, followed by partially opened blooms, while inserting the full blossoms at the bottom or center of the arrangement.
+This is important when gathering flowers in various states of bloom, such as peonies or roses.
+Place the smallest buds at the top and center of the design, followed by partially opened blooms, while inserting the full blossoms at the bottom or center of the arrangement.

 There is much to be said for a large bouquet of roses, but variety creates excitement in a floral arrangement.
-Even if you are smitten with one variety of flower, you can add variety to your piece with greenery or twigs.
+Even if you are smitten with one type of flower, add variety to your piece with greenery or twigs.